 What Is a Project Management Approach?

 The number — and complexity — of projects undertaken by organizations is on the rise globally.
 In its 2017 Job Growth and Talent Gap report, the Project Management Institute (PMI) predicts that employers will need to fill nearly 2.2 million new project-oriented roles each year through 2027.
 “The global economy has become more project-oriented, as the practice of project management expands within industries that were traditionally less project-oriented, such as health care, publishing, and professional services,” PMI writes.
-With more projects to manage, and more intricacy within those projects, project managers are increasingly turning to tried-and-true methodologies to help them stay organized and maximize workflow efficiency.
+With more projects to manage and more intricacy within those projects, project managers are increasingly turning to tried-and-true methodologies to help them stay organized and maximize workflow efficiency.
 Each project management approach works best for certain kinds of projects.
 Let’s take a look at some of the most popular.

 Traditional project management approaches

-Some of the most well known project management approaches were developed for industries like manufacturing or engineering, which produce physical products such as buildings, cars, or computers.
+Some of the most well-known project management approaches were developed for industries like manufacturing or engineering, which produce physical products such as buildings, cars, or computers.
 They include:

 - Critical chain project management (CCPM): This methodology focuses on the resources needed for each task in the project.
-Using this approach, the project manager identifies and allocates resources for the most crucial, high-priority tasks — the “Critical chain” — as well as builds in buffers of time around these tasks to ensure the project’s main deadlines are met.
+Using this approach, the project manager identifies and allocates resources for the most crucial, high-priority tasks — the “critical chain” — and builds in buffers of time around these tasks to ensure the project’s main deadlines are met.

 Agile project management approaches

-- Scrum: This practice disperses the traditional responsibilities of the project manager among the team members, with a Scrum Master serving as a leader and facilitator.
+- Scrum: This practice disperses the traditional responsibilities of the project manager among the team members, with a Scrum master serving as a leader and facilitator.

 - Kanban: Suited for projects with priorities that can frequently change, Kanban is similar to Scrum but progresses continuously, rather than in predefined sprint periods.
 Work is pulled in when needed and when capacity allows.